This Queen Elizabeth cake is a lightly sweet date cake, topped with a brown sugar, butter and coconut broiled topping. A Canadian classic cake.

 - In a separate medium bowl, whisk together the flour, baking powder, nutmeg and salt.
 Add the flour mixture to the butter mixture, alternating with date mixture (with any liquid with the dates), making 3 additions of flour mixture and 2 of date mixture.

 - Start the topping when the cake is almost done.
-Combine 1/2 cup brown sugar, butter, cream and coconut in a heavy saucepan.
-Bring to a boil over medium heat, then reduce heat and boil gently for 1 minute.
+Combine the 1/2 cup brown sugar, butter, cream and coconut in a heavy saucepan.
+Bring to a boil over medium heat, then reduce heat slightly and boil gently for 1 minute.
 Spread topping mixture evenly over hot cake.

 Excellent cake.
 People always love it everytime I make it